BiancaPuglisi/BiancaPuglisi/README.md

 💻 Currently, I'm deeply engaged in the world of JavaScript, exploring its capabilities and crafting projects that reflect my progress and passion for the field.

-🎓 Soon, I will begin my academic journey in technology, which excites me to merge theory with practice and build a solid foundation of knowledge.
+🎓 Computer Science student at IFG, seeking to combine theory and practice to build a solid foundation of knowledge.

 🔍 I am open to internship opportunities that allow me to apply what I'm learning and contribute to an innovative work environment.